oiad/communityLocalizations/README.md

 * @ebayShopper for original ESSv3 translations
 * @BigEgg17 for original Safe Zones translations
-* @worldwidesorrow for original WAI & SE translations
+* @worldwidesorrow for original WAI, SE & ACS translations
 * @DAmNRelentless for German translations
 * @AMan for German translations
 * @TheDuke77 for French translations